Overview of Data Structures | Set 2 (Binary Tree, BST, Heap and Hash)

 Open Addressing: In open addressing, all elements are stored in the hash table itself.
 Each table entry contains either a record or NIL.
 When searching for an element, we one by one examine table slots until the desired element is found or it is clear that the element is not in the table.

 Space : O(n) Search : O(1) [Average] O(n) [Worst case] Insertion : O(1) [Average] O(n) [Worst Case] Deletion : O(1) [Average] O(n) [Worst Case]

-Example : Hashing can be used to remove duplicates from a set of elements.
-Can also be used find frequency of all items.
-For example, in web browsers, we can check visited urls using hashing.
+Example: Hashing can be used to remove duplicates from a set of elements.
+Can also be used to find the frequency of all items.
+For example, in web browsers, we can check visited URLs using hashing.
 In firewalls, we can use hashing to detect spam.
 We need to hash IP addresses.
 Hashing can be used in any situation where want search() insert() and delete() in O(1) time.

 This article is contributed by Abhiraj Smit.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.